-The third most commonly cited concern regarding affordable housing is density.28 Increasing the number of units per acre decreases land costs per unit, so to provide meaningful affordability, developers producing smaller units.
-However, density alone does not ensure affordability; local governments must intervene with programs and additional concessions to ensure higher-density developments are affordable to those in-need.29

-This concern presents in two distinct ways:
+One commonly cited concern regarding affordable housing is density.18 Increasing the number of units per acre decreases land costs per unit, so to provide meaningful affordability, developers producing smaller units.
+However, density alone does not ensure affordability; local governments must intervene with programs and additional concessions to ensure higher-density developments are affordable to those in-need.19 The concern about density is expressed in two distinct ways.